-I tested it out a few times, where I would post the same status on G+ and FB @ the same time, and see what would happen.
-Once I asked if any men had any experience using a straight razor to shave, since I was considering getting one.
-I quickly got a bunch of comments on FB, but none of G+.
+I tested it out a few times, where I would post the same status on G+ and FB at the same time, and see what would happen.
+Once I asked if any men had any experience using a straight razor to shave since I was considering getting one.
+I quickly got a bunch of comments on FB, but none on G+.
 Another time I asked if anyone could recommend a good photoshop software program, and got several recommendations on FB, but none on G+, and I know I’ve got several professional photographers in my Circle on G+.
-So after over a year and half, G+ just wasn’t giving me much action.
+So after over a year and a half, G+ just wasn’t giving me much action.

 Now, one thing I have noticed is that those who do actively use G+ really like it.
 And they will come out stridently to defend it.
 Whenever I see an article online questioning the effectiveness of G+, the hardcore users show up to rabidly defend it.
-You can see some example HERE, HERE, and HERE.
 So it’s clearly working for them, and that’s great.
 But I often see its defenders saying things like “You have to learn how to use G+ effectively, by making sure you’re following the right people, so your stream is useful.”
 And “I like G+ because people discuss important issues, and aren’t just spamming the walls with posts about things like what they ate for breakfast, like they do on FB” But that all sounds like they’re taking this more seriously than I do.
 I actually use social networks for making friends.

 I know, it’s a radical concept.
 But that’s what I do, and I like getting to know new people, and reading about what’s going on their lives, a lot of which isn’t serious stuff.
-Or it’s redundant stuff (I can’t wait until this election is over, so everyone will stop posting about it all day long everyday).
+Or it’s redundant stuff (I can’t wait until this election is over so everyone will stop posting about it all day long every day).
 But that’s how regular people are.
-So maybe I don’t want to spend all day reading a bunch professional tech people discussing software.
+So maybe I don’t want to spend all day reading a bunch of professional tech people discussing software.